zzxx-husky/coll/README.md

 + [Operator List](https://github.com/zzxx-husky/cpp-collection-api/wiki/OperatorList), which lists all the operators in `coll`.
 + [Range-v3](https://github.com/ericniebler/range-v3), which is the Range library for C++14/17/20, basis for C++20's std::ranges.
 + [rangeless](https://github.com/ast-al/rangeless), which has a good summary on many existing libraries that provide similar functionalies.
++ [pipes](https://github.com/joboccara/pipes), which provides small components for writing expressive code when working on collections.